Visiting Folkestone & Hythe District

 Naturally, the number one rule is to enjoy your visit.
 But you can do simple things to make sure everyone can have a good time in Folkestone & Hythe.
 Here are a few pointers:

-• Plan your journey in advance, including where you want to park (if you're driving, that is).
+• Plan your journey in advance, including where you want to park (if you're driving).
 Popular spots are likely to be busier than usual.

 • Don't litter.
 Either place your rubbish in the nearest empty bin or take it home with you.
-Don't leave bags next to the bins for the seagulls to rip open.
+Don't leave bags next to the bins as seagulls may rip them open.

 • You're welcome to bring small tents or umbrellas to keep yourself out of direct sunlight, but take them home with you at the end of the day.
 That includes broken or unwanted items.